dongkyuk/TeacherMatch_APP_FLASK/README.md

 # The_Mentor_FLASK
-This API uses `POST` request to communicate and HTTP [response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to indenticate status and errors.
-All responses come in standard JSON.
+This API uses HTTP [response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to indenticate status and errors.

+All responses come in standard JSON with [Jsend format](https://github.com/omniti-labs/jsend)

 All requests must include a `content-type` of `application/json` and the body must be valid JSON.

 ## Response Codes
 ### Response Codes